-28. Review of Trial Court's Findings Based on View of Recorded Interrogation:
+27. Review of Trial Court's Findings Based Only on View of Recorded Interrogation:

-"When the trial court's factual findings are based only on its viewing of a recorded interrogation that is equally available to the appellate court and are not dependent on any testimony uniquely available to the trial court, deference to the trial court's interpretation is not required.
-Appellate courts need not, and we will not, close our eyes to the evidence that we can observe in the form of the videotaped interrogation itself."
-State v.
-Diaz-Bridges, 208 N.J.
-544, 566 (2012).
+When the trial court's factual findings are based only on its viewing of a recorded interrogation that is available to the appellate court, and not dependent on testimony uniquely available to the trial judge, the trial judge's interpretation does not require any deference.